TillHeinzel/METL/README.md

 A small, header-only c++14 library for parsing math expressions, built on top of [PEGTL](https://github.com/taocpp/PEGTL).

+Current features:
+*  build once, call often: METL compiles your expression to a std::function that
+*  Extremely flexible: You can create any operator or function you want and use it with any type you want.
+*

 ## Introduction

 METL is very flexible in that it can work with any types and any functions or operators you can come up with.